 The cow herds operate in forage-based production systems averaging about two acres of primarily fescue grass per cow.
 The cattle are required to breed and wean a respectable calf with minimal supplementation, or face being culled without exception.
 Running about 500 cows per man, necessity traits are closely monitored and cows are strictly culled leaving no room for inferior udders, bad feet or poor temperaments.

-Progeny testing the most promising genetics for themselves, other leading Angus breeders and ABS Global has resulted in a commercial cowherd backed by 15 years of pedigree and production history.
-Circle A’s commercial cowherd has yielded over 130,000 birth and weaning records and 24,000 carcass and ultrasound records, making them the largest contributor to the American Angus Association’s carcass database.
-But, it is their 18,000 heifer AI records, 12,000 cow stayability records, 2,700 shear force and 2,500 individual feed intakes that have allowed them to go where no other genetic supplier has gone.
+Progeny testing the most promising genetics for themselves, other leading Angus breeders and ABS Global has resulted in a commercial cowherd backed by over two decades of pedigree and production history.
+Circle A’s commercial cowherd has yielded over 154,000 birth and weaning records and 52,000 carcass and ultrasound records, making them the largest contributor to the American Angus Association’s carcass database.
+But, it is their 26,000 heifer AI records, 21,000 cow stayability records, 3,500 shear force and 4,100 individual feed intakes that have allowed them to go where no other genetic supplier has gone.

-Through the work of Dr. William Herring, Circle A has developed EPDs for heifer pregnancy, cow stayability, tenderness and feed intake, all representing the first of their kind in the Angus breed.
+Circle A has developed EPDs for heifer pregnancy, cow stayability, tenderness and feed intake, all representing the first of their kind in the Angus breed.
 This sizable population of cattle exquisitely documented for profitability, lead to the development of the Circle A Premium Bull, or CAPB, program.
-Dam’s eligible to produce a CAPB bulls must rank in the top 5% of the herd for profitability index, and have returned at least three progeny carcass records.
+Dam’s eligible to produce a CAPB bulls must rank in the top 5% of the herd for profitability index.
 Intense selection pressure from a large herd heavily selected for overall profitability helps ensure that CAPB bulls will create value for Circle A customers.

 In 2008 Circle A unveiled their CAPB Contract Production program for producers requiring 10 or more bulls annually.
 Contract production allows genetics to be better matched for environmental challenges, managerial resources, market targets and is ideal for operations looking to optimize the value of their genetic inputs and rest assured the quality and price of their seedstock will remain intact for the length of the contract.
 Circle A markets their CAPB and purebred bulls together as long-yearlings and coming twos after they have been ultrasounded, semen tested and carefully scrutinized for soundness.